eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 ## CAN Frame Logging

-The application includes comprehensive CAN frame logging functionality:
+The application includes comprehensive CAN frame logging functionality with both visual monitoring and CSV export:

+### Visual Monitoring

+- **Dual-Table Interface**: Separate real-time tables for received (RX) and transmitted (TX) frames
+- **Live Frame Display**: Real-time visualization of CAN traffic with timestamps
+- **Frame Details**: Complete display of ID, DLC, data payload for each frame
+- **Traffic Analysis**: Clear separation between input and output frame streams

 ### Logging Features